iGEM-HUST-China/HUST-China-2025/wiki/description.md

 To address this challenge, we propose the design of an Integrated Fermentation & Processing System (iFPS).
 This compact device integrates three functional modules—micro‑fermentation cultivation, high‑speed centrifugation collection and mechanical agitation‑based disruption—into a single unit.
 It substantially enhances experimental consistency and operational safety while keeping the equipment cost at about US$ 100.
 In essence, the iFPS provides a fundamental solution to the micro‑fermentation challenges encountered in synthetic biology.

-{% include figure.html image="https://static.igem.wiki/teams/5569/model/m02.webp" caption="Figure 9.
-Composition and environmental issues of WCO (wasted cooked oil)." %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/hardware/h40.webp" caption="Figure 12.
+3D model of iFPS" %}

 ## Reference